Roisin McGarry

 Research Associate Professor

-Róisín McGarry's research in plant development centers on architecture regulation to enhance crop productivity.
-She holds a PhD from Cornell University, MSc from the University of Alberta, Canada, and BSc from the University of Lethbridge, Canada.
-Her doctoral research was awarded a prestigious national scholarship from the Natural Sciences and Engineering Research Council of Canada.
-She further enriched her research experience as a visiting scholar at the Max Planck Institute of Molecular Plant Physiology in Germany and the Center for Applied Genetic Technology at the University of Georgia.
+Roisin McGarry has a BSc from the University of Lethbridge, Canada, MSc from the University of Alberta, Canada, and PhD from Cornell University.
+Her doctoral research was awarded a national scholarship from the Natural Sciences and Engineering Research Council of Canada.
+She conducted post-doctoral research at the University of North Texas, and was a visiting scholar at the Max Planck Institute of Molecular Plant Physiology, Germany, and the University of Georgia.
+McGarry's research in plant development is focused on architecture regulation with the goal of enhancing crop productivity.

 CURRENT RESEARCH INTERESTS

-• Probe the meristematic cues orchestrating the dynamics of indeterminate and determinate growth.
+• Investigate meristematic signals regulating patterns of indeterminate and determinate growth

-• Delve into the genetic intricacies governing meristem size and fate.
+• Explore the genetic networks regulating meristem size and fate

 Apply to the Graduate Program in Biochemistry & Molecular Biology